Ink Refill Kit Technical Help

-If you are looking for ink refill instructions please go to our ink refill kits
+If you are looking for ink refill instructions please contact us and we will send you refill instructions.

 Canon Ink Cartridges

 Reset Instructions for Canon PG40 / CL41 / PG37 / CL38 / PG50 / CL51 / PG510 / CL511 / PG512 / CL513 / PG540 / CL541 when the ink level is showing empty or low ink.

 Epson Ink Cartridges

 If you have any issues with poor print performance when you replace your ink cartridge, or even if you havent replaced your ink cartridge, the most common reason is down to the print head being blocked on the epson printer.
 Epson cartridges are basically a tank filled with ink, the print head is situated on the printer itself.
 If the printer hasn't been used for a period of time, the ink that is left on the outside of the print head will block and make it impossible for the ink to get through the tiny holes on the print head.

 How do I resolve the poor printing issue?